 Also, did you know that the council office provides services to help with your recruitment efforts?
 They will print custom flyers for your recruitment events with all of the necessary information, yard signs and other marketing materials free of charge, but adequate notice must be given.
-Also, our district executive loves to help out at scout talks and is one of the best at it.
-If it fits in his schedule he will gladly assist you with your scout talks.
-If you are interested in any of these services contact our district professionals Roger Stewart at roger.stewart@scouting.org and Jim Patterson at jim.patterson@scouting.org
+Also, our district executive loves to help out at Scout talks and is one of the best at it.
+If it fits in his schedule, he will gladly assist you with your Scout talks.
+If you are interested in any of these services contact our district executive Brett Keeler at Brett.Keeler@scouting.org.